Sanuki Oiri: Lucky Arare Rice Crackers from West Kagawa

-When it comes to specialty foods of Kagawa Prefecture on Shikoku island, “Sanuki Udon (讃岐うどん)” is famous as one of the noodle dishes widely enjoyed in Japan, which is generally known as Japan’s 3 Best Udon Noodles“.
+When it comes to the specialty food of Kagawa Prefecture on Shikoku Island, Sanuki Udon (讃岐うどん) is famous, generally known as Japan’s 3 Major (Best) Udon Noodles.

-Actually, in the Seisan region, there is a traditional custom that the bride and groom present a rice cracker to their guests at the wedding party.
-The snack is a type of “Arare (あられ)” rice crackers and called “Oiri (おいり)”.
+In Seisan or West Sanuki, there is a traditional custom that the bride and groom present a rice cracker to their guests at the wedding party.
+The rice snack is a type of Arare (あられ) called Oiri (おいり).

-(Reference page of this article : Wikipedia おいり )
+(Reference Page: Wikipedia おいり )